 NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
-Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data includes all core expenses while FTE reflects credit activity only.
-For details on calculating FTE enrollment and a detailed definition of core expenses, see the Methodological Notes.
+For a detailed definition of core revenues, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Finance component.